RajvirSaini/Project/README.md

-# Using Terraform in AWS
+# Using Terraform to automate AWS
 20191CSE0788 Rajvir Saini